82deutschmark/beetreeARC/ANALYZE_STRATEGY.md

+# gpt-5.1-none
-# gpt-5.1-none is pretty much impossible to teach something.
+It's pretty much impossible to teach it anything.
 It largely doesn't respond to being supplied with a strategy.
 I tested a few problems with very explicit solutions, and it didn't pick up on anything.

+# gpt-5.1-low
-# gpt-5.1-low seems to respond to explicit strategies, but some are too complicated and hints-only is not working
+This one seems to respond to explicit strategies, but some are too complicated and hints-only is not working

 ## 1990f7a8
 Strategy: NA